Far-infrared lines hidden in archival deep multi-wavelength surveys: Limits on [CII]-158$\mu$m at $z \sim 0.3-2.9$: Methods

 \subsection{Fitting SED continuum models}

-We have obtained stacked flux densities $\bar{S}_{z, m}(\lambda)$ from Section \ref{subsec:simstack} and a diagonal covariance matrix from Section \ref{subsec:errors}. $\bar{S}_{z, m}(\lambda)$ trace out the SED of emitters in each grouped sub-catalog, which is a superposition of several black bodies.
-This is well-modeled \citep{2013Viero, Viero_2022, Pullen_2018} by a modified black body function:
+We obtained stacked flux densities, $\bar{S}_{z, m}(\lambda)$, from Section \ref{subsec:simstack} and a diagonal covariance matrix from Section \ref{subsec:errors}.
+The values of $\bar{S}_{z, m}(\lambda)$ trace the SED of emitters in each grouped sub-catalog, which is a superposition of several black bodies.
+This is well modeled \citep{2013Viero, Viero_2022, Pullen_2018} by a modified black-body function,